Veering branched surfaces, surgeries, and geodesic flows: Background

 $\Phi_{\red}$ inherits from $\Phi$ an embedding in $M$, a framing of its edges in $M$, and planar orderings of the incoming and outgoing edges at each vertex.
 Again, we will sometimes abuse notation and include these as part of the data of $\Phi_{\red}$.

-\begin{rmk} The reader might find our conventions in defining the unstable branched surface and flow graph different from that of other authors.
-We provide here a dictionary between two other common sets of conventions that we know of:
+\begin{rmk} Our conventions in defining the unstable branched surface and flow graph is consistent with that in \cite{AT22}, but might be different from that of other authors.
+We provide here a dictionary between our convention and two other sets of conventions that we know of:

 In work of Schleimer and Segerman, what we call the unstable branched surface is called the upper branched surface (in dual position).

 In work of Landry, Minsky, and Taylor, what we call the unstable branched surface is called the stable branched surface, and the edges of the flow graph are oriented in the opposite direction.